instructor-ai/instructor/docs/examples/knowledge_graph.md

+---
+title: Visualizing Knowledge Graphs: A Guide to Complex Topics
+description: Learn how to create and update knowledge graphs using Python, OpenAI's API, Pydantic, and Graphviz for enhanced understanding of complex subjects.
+---

 # Visualizing Knowledge Graphs for Complex Topics

 In this guide, you'll discover how to visualise a detailed knowledge graph when dealing with complex topics.
 We'll then move on to iteratively updating our knowledge graph with new information through a series of sequential api calls using only the Instructor library, Pydantic and Graphviz to visualise our graph.